PACNOLOGY/Easy-PDFs/README.md

 We are going to cover a quick and easy process for turning a series of photos into a PDF for easy presentation.

 Prerequisites:
-  GIMP which you can download from https://www.gimp.org/, just install the version best for your OS, it covers the big 3 Any PDF program, even your web browser will work
+  -GIMP which you can download from https://www.gimp.org/, just install the version best for your OS, it covers the big 3.
+  -Any PDF program, even your web browser will work.
-  Any photos you'll be putting through this process
+  -Any photos you'll be putting through this process

 We're gonna start with a new file in GIMP, preferably the size of whatever paper your office or agency uses.
 <img src=https://imgur.com/WoEothL.png>